WhiteMagic2014/gpt-magic/README.md

 ### 1.3.2
 - Optimize: Distinguish between sending failure and parsing failure in GptRequest.class

+### 1.3.3
+- Optimize: CreateEmbeddingsRequest now retrieves embeddings as double instead of float.
+- New: Add Distance.class.
+Calculate cosine distance for embeddings.

 ## License
 This project is an open-sourced software licensed under the [MIT license](LICENSE).